tagdynamics-org/osm-extract-tags/README.md

 `osm-tag-extract` is a utility to extract selected tag metadata from an OpenStreetMap (OSM) history data extract.
 The output data is written to a JSONL file (see below).

  - Relies heavily on [node-osmium](https://github.com/osmcode/node-osmium) for reading and parsing OSM input files.
 For a list of supported input formats, see the node-osmium [documentation](https://github.com/osmcode/node-osmium/blob/master/doc/tutorial.md).
  - Files are processed by streaming, and the entire input file is never loaded into memory at the same time.
-For example, even if the entire OpenStreetMap dump with historical revisions is large (~65GB as of 7/2018), this can be processed on a low-end machine w. only 4GB of memory in ~30 hours.
+For example, even if the entire OpenStreetMap dump with historical revisions is large (~65GB as of 7/2018), this can be processed on a low-end cloud instance w. only 4GB of memory in ~30 hours.
 See below for further details on this.
- - `osm-tag-extract` can also be used on snapshots without historical revisions.
+ - `osm-tag-extract` can also be used to extract tag metadata from latest snapshots (data exports without historical revisions).
  - Requires Node.JS version 8.

 ## Output format